42 Tropical Fruits ... Many I've Never Heard Of

 From a 1947 report titled Tropical and Subtropical Fruits

 The larger cultivated fruits of the northern temperate zone, apples, pears, quinces, plums, peaches and their varieties are not included in this listing.
 Instead, you will find the principal edible fruits of the tropics.
-Many have been cultivated since early historic time or before, such are the fig, the date, the pomegranate, the common spiny jujube, and perhaps also the lime.
+Many have been cultivated since early historic time or before, such are the fig, the date, the pomegranate, spiny jujube, and lime.
 Scarcely known in northern Europe and not capable of being cultivated there, these did not reach our North American shores with the notable exceptions of oranges, lemons, limes and grapefruit which can be cultivate in the South.

 Of other exotic fruits brought from Mediterranean countries, the principal ones were figs and dates.
 Though introduced repeatedly in various places in the United States, it is only recently that they can be said to have been well established.
 The first figs grown in California were black mission figs brought by Franciscans from Spain or Portugal.
 Bananas, arguably the most important of all tropical fruits, made its first New World appearance in Hispaniola in the 1870s.
 The following pages show fruits that the average person has probably never of because they cannot be grown in temperate and colder climates.